A Christmas Prince: The Royal Wedding

-A Christmas Prince: The Royal Wedding is a 2018 American Christmas romantic comedy film directed by John Schultz from a screenplay by Robin Bernheim and Nathan Atkins, based on characters created by Karen Schaler.
+A Christmas Prince: The Royal Wedding is a 2018 Christmas romantic comedy film directed by John Schultz from a screenplay by Robin Bernheim and Nathan Atkins, based on characters created by Karen Schaler.
 The film stars Rose McIver, Ben Lamb, Sarah Douglas, Alice Krige and Tahirah Sharif.
-It is a sequel to the 2017 film A Christmas Prince.
-It was followed in 2019 by A Christmas Prince: The Royal Baby.
+It is a sequel to A Christmas Prince and was followed by A Christmas Prince: The Royal Baby.

 It was released on November 30, 2018, by Netflix.